HorizenLabs/zkverify-docs/docs/tutorials/05-how_to_run_a_node/02-run_using_docker/01-preliminaries.md

 ---
-title: Preliminaries
+title: Getting started - Docker
 ---

 ## Prerequisites

-Before you begin running your **zkVerify** node, ensure that you have installed on your machine:
+Before you begin running your **zkVerify** node, ensure that you have the following installed on your machine:

 - Docker,
 - Docker Compose (v2),
 - `jq` tool,
 - `gnu-sed` tool (macOS only).

-For checking Docker and Docker Compose availability, open a terminal and type:
+In order to check Docker and Docker Compose availability, open a terminal and type:

 ```bash
 docker --version